-"HIS famous old play promises to be as good on the 'HIS famous old play promises to it you don't know screen as it ever was on the stage.
+THIS famous old play promises to be as good on the screen as it ever was on the stage.
 If you don't know the theme, it's about a wealthy man's son who has never been given a chance to prove his worth.

-The tale moves from New York to San Francisco and from there to an opium joint in Honolulu.
+The tale moves from New York to San Francisco and

+from there to an opium joint in Honolulu.